caohongliu/caohongliu/README.md

 # 👋 Hi, I'm Hongliu Cao
-**AI Researcher | Fairness • Sustainability • Multi-View Learning • Applied AI**
+**AI Researcher | Explorer | Storyteller**

 ---

-## 🌟 About Me
+## 🌍 Why Do We Travel?
+As an AI researcher and globe-trotter who has stamped his passport in ~70 countries, I often get asked:
+*"Why do you travel?"*
+My answer? **Because it's cheaper than therapy.**

+From diving with sharks in Fiji to sipping natural wine in Corsica, every journey is a story.
+Travel, like AI, is about curiosity, discovery, and understanding complexity.
+If I ever start another PhD, it might be on the psychology of travel—powered by AI.

+---

+## 🧠 What I Do
 I design **trustworthy, efficient, and impactful AI systems** bridging academic rigor and industrial scale.
-My work spans:
+My research spans:
 - **Bias & Fairness in AI** – Making models equitable and transparent.
 - **Sustainable & Frugal AI** – Optimizing resources for real-world deployments.
 - **Metric & Similarity Learning** – Multi-view learning and information fusion.